-The following notification methods will be used to inform water system employees and customers of a water shortage declaration: employee e-mail announcements, notices at municipal buildings, notices in water bills.
-Required water shortage response measures will be communicated through PSA announcements on local radio and cable stations and the town's website. (http://www.lansingnc.com/)Declaration of emergency water restrictions or water rationing will be communicated to all customers by telephone and door hangers if necessary.
+The following notification methods will be used to inform water system employees and customers of a water shortage declaration: employee e-mail announcements, notices at municipal buildings, notices in water bills and on the Town of White Lake website homepage.
+Required water shortage response measures will be communicated through The Bladen Journal, PSA announcements on local radio and cable stations, and on the Town of White Lake website.
+Declaration of emergency water restrictions or water rationing will be communicated to all customers by telephone.